 - reviews of voiding studies, voiding cystourethrogram (VCUG) (x-ray images of the urinary system) ultrasounds and other radiologic studies

-In addition to routine urologic care for children, we offer a variety of specialty need programs to help children through a variety of related problems.
-They include:
+In addition to routine urologic care for children, we offer highly-specialized programs to help children through a variety of related problems.

 Our Stone Diagnostic and Management Center at Nemours Children’s Hospital offers a variety of minimally invasive techniques to manage and treat stones that develop in the bladder and kidney.
 Using minimally invasive endoscopic and endourologic techniques, we can diagnose and treat your child for stone disease without the need for open surgery.
 Working in collaboration with medical kidney specialists (nephrologists) at Nemours Children’s Hospital, we can identify the metabolic causes of why stones develop in children and provide an individualized treatment plan to prevent future stone formation.